bcartier/SelectivePageEdit/README.md

 # Selective Page Edit

-## Use a Selector at the role lever to grant edit access to users in that role.
+## Use a Selector at the Role-level to grant edit access to a selective group of Pages.

 ### Overview